Last updated on October 9th, 2022 at 07:42 pm

 Overall, you need to have an understanding of call and put options before making a trade.
 It’s complicated and comes with several downsides you’d have to navigate.

 Keep reading if you want to learn about all the reasons you shouldn’t trade options!
-To learn more about options trading you should check out these popular books on the subject by clicking here.

 1. Taxes on Gains